 The additional space suggested by growth hint (term 3.2.11) is stored in the Extra field, as defined in the ZIP file format specification.
 If the growth hint is used for an interleaved part, the padding is stored in the Extra field of the ZIP item representing the first piece of the part.

-The format of the ZIP item's Extra field, when used for growth hints, is shown in Table 9–2, Structure of the Extra field for growth hints below.
+The format of the ZIP item's Extra field, when used for growth hints, is shown in the table below:

 Table 9–2.
 Structure of the Extra field for growth hints